 - Once the water is boiling, reduce the heat to medium-low to maintain a gentle simmer.

-- Steam the sweet potatoes for approximately 10-20 minutes, depending on the size and thickness of your sweet potato pieces.
+- Steam the sweet potatoes for about 10-20 minutes, depending on the size and thickness of your sweet potato pieces.
 They are done when they can be easily pierced with a fork or knife.

 - When tender, drain the water.

-To Whip the Sweet Potatoes
+How to Whip The Sweet Potatoes

 Store your mashed sweet potatoes in an airtight container in the refrigerator for up to 4 days.